If you’ve ever had an episode of confusional arousals, you may have experienced something as strange as what I’m about to describe.

-The 2014 version of the International Classification of Sleep Disorders (ICSD) describes confusional arousals as being when someone wakes up in a confused state.
+The International Classification of Sleep Disorders diagnostic manual describes confusional arousals as being when someone wakes up in a confused state.

-That may sounds obvious, but the confusion can take different forms.
-For example, people might be confused about who they are, where they are or what’s happening.
+That might sound obvious, but the confusion can take different forms.
+For example, you might be confused about who you are, where you are, or what’s happening around you.

 Who experiences confusional arousals?

-In 2014, researchers at the Stanford University School of Medicine published a fascinating piece of research into the disorder.
+In 2014, researchers at the Stanford University School of Medicine published some fascinating research into confusional arousals.

 Key points and findings

-Here are some of the main statistics and results of the Stanford study:
+Here are the main findings of the Stanford study:

-- 15.2% of people had experienced confusional arousals in the last year.
-More than 50% of those had experienced it more than once a week.
+- 15.2% had experienced confusional arousals in the last year.
+Over 50% of those had experienced it more than once a week.

-- 84% of people who experienced it also had a sleep disorder, a mental health disorder or were taking psychotropic drugs like antidepressants.
+- 84% were associated with either a sleep disorder, a mental health disorder, or were taking psychotropic drugs.

-- Just 0.9% of the people experiencing confusional arousals had no related condition or identifiable cause, so could be said to have confusional arousal disorder.
+- Just 0.9% had no related condition or identifiable cause and could be said to have a confusional arousal disorder.

 Different types of confusion